Differential-Equation Constrained Optimization With Stochasticity: Gradient Flow Formulation and Particle Methods

 Denote $\mathcal{P}_2({\mathcal{A}})$ the collection of all probability measures supported on $\mathcal{A}$, the admissible set, with finite second-order moments.
 We endow $\mathcal{P}_2({\mathcal{A}})$ with a metric $d_g$.
 Being confined to the set $\mathcal{P}_2(\mathcal{A})$ equipped with a metric $d_g$, the variational formulation~\eqref{eqn:argmin_sde} for a DE-constrained optimization problem becomes

-This is to find the optimal distribution $\rho^\ast_u\in\mathcal{P}_2(\mathcal{A})$, which, upon being pushed forward by $\mathcal{G}$, is the closest to the probability distribution of the data: $\rho^\ast_y$, measured by the distance/divergence $D$.
+This is to find the optimal distribution $\rho^\ast_u\in\mathcal{P}_2(\mathcal{A})$, which, upon being pushed forward by $\mathcal{G}$, is the closest to the probability distribution of the data: $\rho^\ast_y$, measured by {the data discrepancy} $D$.
 The map $\calG$ is then given by the deterministic forward operator that maps a fixed parameter configuration to the measurement.

 Similar to the fact that the gradient flow~\eqref{eqn:GD} is used to solve the deterministic optimization problem~\eqref{eqn:argmin_pde}, one can run gradient-descent type algorithms on the space of probability measures to solve a variational problem defined over the probability space such as~\eqref{eqn:argmin_sde3}.
 Since such an optimization problem is over an infinite-dimensional space, gradient-based algorithms are particularly attractive in terms of computational cost.
 Using gradient-based algorithms for~\eqref{eqn:argmin_sde3} amounts to updating $\rho_u$ based on the gradient direction of $E(\rho_u)$.
 The precise definition of the ``gradient'' here relies on the metric $d_g$ that the underlying probability space $\mathcal{P}_2(\mathcal{A})$ is equipped with.